mohammedyaqub/gotchas/interviewquestions/go-interview-ques.md

     ```

     q1. why do you use Go ?
 Ans := Concurrency and better performance
-###  in case of using net/http. how to handle http methods and path parameters?
+### 11.in case of using net/http. how to handle http methods and path parameters?
     methods can be handled by

                          ```